robert-kisteleki/django-email-throttler/README.rst

 are any throttled emails, then this will provide a report including statistics about how many mails have been held back.

-The cache is mainained in file on the filesystem.
+The cache is maintained in files on the filesystem.
 The method used is highly efficient for this purpose, and doing something similar in a database could quickly lead to performance issues which will make the overload worse, not better.